mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 the need for a meeting fee for remote participants, which risks the removal of the free remote option.

-This possibility raised concerns about the potential impact both on those who regularly remotely attend IETF meetings, as well as people considering attending an IETF meeting for the first time, of the effects of IETF meeting fees.
-In both cases, even a small registration fee could potentially be a barrier to participation for some people.
+The introduction of a fee for remote participation raised concerns about the potential impact on both, those who regularly remotely attend IETF meetings as well as people considering attending an IETF meeting for the first time.
+In both cases, even a small registration fee can be a barrier to participation.

 # Principle of open participation